tiennguyenhoan/kubernetes-basic-usage-learning/README.md

       docker logs -f dummy-container
     ```

-- To run shell inside a container
+- To run connect to the container
     ```bash
-      docker exec -it dummy-container sh   # Some container have bash shell so we can use it instead of "sh"
+      docker exec -it dummy-container sh   # Some container have bash shell so we can use "bash" instead of "sh"
     ```

 -  To stop the container and all of it changes content still there